GT3CH1/sqlsprinkler-cli/README.md

     - Turn the given zone on or off
 * `sqlsprinkler-cli sys <on,off,winterize,run,status>`
     - Operate on the system.
+* You can set the database username, password, and host in the `/etc/sqlsprinkler/sqlsprinkler.conf` configuration file.

 ## TODO
 * [ ] Implement `sqlsprinkler-cli sys winterize (test?)`
     *   Run each system for 10 seconds, and then sleep for 3 minutess
 * [ ] A and B days
 * [ ] Make `sqlsprinkler zone ...` call the Web API to control turning zones on and off.
+* [ ] Better error messages

 ## Features added
+* [x] A configuration file at `/etc/sqlsprinkler/sqlsprinkler.conf`
 * [x] `sqlsprinkler-cli sys test`
 * [x] `sqlsprinkler-cli sys run`
 * [x] `sqlsprinkler-cli zone <id> <on,off,status>`